-Peter Beerli: by appointment (email: beerli@fsu.edu or text to 850 559 9664); or just come to my office, If do not have a meeting I will have time for you.
+- Peter Beerli: by appointment (email: beerli@fsu.edu or text to 850 559 9664); or just come to my office, If do not have a meeting I will have time for you. - Kyle Shaw: we will set up an open lab session every week so that students can get help on python and the assignments.